Outdoor Research Coze Down Parka Review

 Warmth

-This jacket is filled with 240 grams of 700 fill-power down, in other words, a good amount of high-quality feathers.
-However, it is long, reaching mid-calf on our 5 foot, 6-inch tall tester.
+This jacket is filled with 240 grams of 700-fill power down, which is a good amount of high-quality feathers.
+That makes sense, given how long it is, reaching mid-calf on our 5-foot, 6-inch tall tester.
 That means those feathers need to cover more real estate than shorter jackets with a similar amount of down.
-While it's not as warm as some others, it's as warm as we ever needed it to be.
+While it's not the warmest jacket we've ever tested, it's as warm as we ever needed it to be, keeping us comfortable well into negative temperatures.

 Thoughtful features extend the cocoon of warmth.
-Soft cuff gaiters extend far enough to cover your hands and include a convenient thumb loop.
-They only exclude your fingers.
+Soft cuff gaiters extend far enough to cover your hands and include a convenient thumb loop, only excluding your fingers.
 The main zipper tops out near your mouth.
-It features a soft knit interior to snuggle against since the collar is wide enough to tuck your lower face out of the cold.
-A knit-lined, down-stuffed collar wraps around your neck, keeping out drafts whether your hood is up or down.
+The collar is wide enough to comfortably hide your face from the cold, and the soft knit interior feels great to snuggle up against.
+The tall, down-stuffed collar wraps around your neck, keeping out drafts whether your hood is up or down.

-Two zippered handwarmer pockets tuck your fingers against your body and under the jacket's downy warmth, the warmest place they could be.
-The pockets are smaller than we'd like but plenty big for your paws.
+Two zippered hand-warmer pockets tuck your fingers against your body and under the jacket's downy warmth, the warmest place they could be.
+The pockets are smaller than we'd like but are plenty big for your paws.
 An internal zipper pocket will fit any smartphone and keep it warm enough to save your battery.
-A sizeable internal mesh pouch pocket can hold on to gloves or a hat.
+A sizable internal mesh pouch pocket can hold on to gloves or a hat.

 Weather Resistance

-We test all of our winter jackets with a 2.5-minute test at full water pressure.
+We test all of our winter jackets with a 2-minute test at full water pressure.
 The Coze faired impressively well.
 Water beaded and ran off immediately and continued throughout the test.
-With its deep hood, it kept the water off our face even when we stood facing the showerhead.
+With its deep hood, it kept the water off our faces even when we stood facing the shower head.
 After the test, many of the jackets felt heavy and waterlogged.
 This one was still as light as when we started.
 We shook the water right off, and it dried quickly.

 The thing is, when temps are well below freezing, you shouldn't run into too much water anyway.
 It will be frozen.
-While it lacks the characteristics of a true rain jacket, the water-resistant coating allows this jacket to handle some rain or sloppy mixes.
+While it lacks the characteristics of a top-rated women's rain jacket, the water-resistant coating allows this jacket to handle light rain or sloppy mixes.

 The Coze also impressed us in the wind.
 We tested it alongside several other jackets on a North Atlantic beach when 25-knot winds were kicking up whitecaps.
 We felt nothing through the length of the coat or the zippers.
 It's a fortress.
 We actually got too hot.

 That deep hood builds a protective cage for our head and face.
-But we found the limitations of the down baffle ruff in the ripping wind.
-When we compared it back-to-back with the Fjallraven Nuuk Parka's super protective fur-ruffed hood, the difference was breathtaking.
+However, we found the limitations of the down baffle ruff in the ripping wind.
+When we compared it back-to-back with jackets sporting a super protective fur-ruffed hood, the difference was literally breathtaking.
 Nothing stops the wind and snow like fur, even when it's artificial.
 The down ruff does help, though, especially when you cinch it down.
 It kept us much warmer than the jackets without any ruff at all.
+It isn't the most weather-resistant jacket we tested, but it's better than other down parkas in this review.

 Comfort

 The generous cut never feels binding in our standard size.
-Even bundled up with multiple layers, we have plenty of room to move, from shoulders to hips to knees.
+We have plenty of room to move, from shoulders to hips to knees, even bundled up with multiple layers.
 When you zip the jacket from top to bottom, climbing stairs can feel restrictive.
 A good solution is to unzip the front zipper or the two 9-inch zippers on either side of the hem.

-No part of this jacket tugs, binds, or feels restricting.
 Even the collar is spacious enough that it lets you keep your chin and face out of the cold, a rarity among winter jackets.
-It's like wearing a light, down sleeping bag if it were a thoughtfully constructed winter jacket.
+It's like wearing a light, down sleeping bag, if it were a thoughtfully constructed winter jacket.

-While the lightweight and cozy drape of this jacket can help us feel elegant when it's unzipped, we're not convinced that we look it.
-This jacket is not as put-together as some others we tested, and it earned a below-average score in this metric.
+While the subtle drape of this jacket can feel elegant when it's unzipped, we're not convinced that we look it.
+This parka is not as put-together as some of the others we tested.
 It's so long that it can look a little like it's eating you.
-Our testers are all around 5 feet, 6 inches tall.
+Our testers are all 5'6" or shorter.
 Taller folks may not struggle as much with this aspect of the look.

 When the jacket is all zipped up, it's hard to argue for any hint of style.
 It hangs straight up and down with no definition at the waist.
 It's a piece that seems to put function before form.